hmchen47/DevOps/CICD/k8sFund-LFS258/02-K8sBasic.md

     + great guidance to build web applications that can scale easily, be deployed in the cloud, and automate builds
     + Borg and Kubernetes address these principles

+The 12 Factors - a methodology for building software-as-a-service apps
+1. Codebase: One codebase tracked in revision control, many deploys
+2. Dependencies: Explicitly declare and isolate dependencies
+3. Config: Store config in the environment
+4. Backing services: Treat backing services as attached resources
+5. Build, release, run: Strictly separate build and run stages
+6. Processes: Execute the app as one or more stateless processes
+7. Port binding: Export services via port binding
+8. Concurrency: Scale out via the process model
+9. Disposability: Maximize robustness with fast startup and graceful shutdown
+10. Dev/prod parity: Keep development, staging, and production as similar as possible
+11. Logs: Treat logs as event streams
+12. Admin processes: Run admin/management tasks as one-off processes

 ![The Kubernetes Lineage](https://image.slidesharecdn.com/cloudfoundry-theplatformforforgingcloudnativeapplications-151006123238-lva1-app6891/95/cloud-foundry-the-platform-for-forging-cloud-native-applications-24-638.jpg?cb=1444134833)

 ## 2.9 Kubernetes Architecture
 ![K8s Architecture](https://d33wubrfki0l68.cloudfront.net/e298a92e2454520dddefc3b4df28ad68f9b91c6f/70d52/images/docs/pre-ccm-arch.png)

 Kubernetes Architecture
-+ made of a central manager (aka master) and some worker node
++ made of a central manager (aka. master) and some worker node
-+ Master Node: API Server, scheduler, various controllers, and a storge system to keep the state of the cluster, container settings, and the network configuration
++ Master Node: API Server, scheduler, various controllers, and a storge system
++ etcd: the state of the cluster, container settings, and the network configuration
 + K8s exposes and API (via API server):
     + kubectl: a local client to communicate the API Server
     + kube-scheduler: find a suitable node to run that container for the requests for running containers coming to the API